apcamargo/RNAsamba/README.md

 ## Web version

 RNAsamba can be used through a minimal web interface that is freely available online at [https://rnasamba.lge.ibi.unicamp.br/](https://rnasamba.lge.ibi.unicamp.br/).
+The source code of the web app can be found at [https://github.com/apcamargo/rnasamba-webapp](https://github.com/apcamargo/rnasamba-webapp).

 ## Documentation